Aetna waives patient payments for coronavirus hospital stays

 The move could save those patients thousands of dollars, depending on their coverage and how much health care they’ve used so far this year.

 The waiver lasts through June 1.
-It applies to the insurer’s 3.6 million customers who have individual insurance or get their coverage through a fully-insured plan offered by a small business.
+It applies to the insurer’s 3.6 million customers who have fully-insured coverage, which is usually offered through a small business.
 Big employers that offer Aetna coverage also can chose to waive those payments, a spokesman for the insurer said.

+The new coronavirus has caused a global pandemic that has infected more than 428,000 people and killed over 19,000 worldwide, crippled economies and forced restrictions on the movement of millions of people in an effort to stop the virus from spreading further and overwhelming health care systems.

+CVS Health Executive Vice President Karen Lynch said in a statement the company is trying to ensure that its customers have “simple and affordable access” to treatment during the pandemic.

 Many insurers have waived patient costs for testing or doctor visits and telemedicine to encourage people to get help with coronavirus symptoms.

 But Aetna, which covers nearly 23 million people, is the first major insurer to extend a payment waiver to the bills many patients will fear most if they become sick.

-Note: This story has been corrected to remove reference to individual insurance, which Aetna does not offer.